emer/axon/examples/urakubo/README.md

 The Urakubo model does not directly include the role of CaMKII binding to the GluN2B subunit of the NMDAR (Bayer et al, 2001; Coultrap & Bayer, 2012; Barcomb et al, 2016), but does have indirect accounting for it.
 There are two primary effects:

 * Concentrating CaMKII at the PSD on the NMDA receptors depends on GluN2B binding.
 Only the PSD-localized CaMKII can activate and stabilize AMPAR in the PSD, so this is the primary determinant of LTP effects of CaMKII.
-The GluN2B binding is dependent on the CaMKII T286 autophosphorylation (CaMKIIP in the model), which is in turn a complex function of Ca-CaM binding, driven by Ca influx.
+One site of GluN2B binding is dependent on the CaMKII T286 autophosphorylation (CaMKIIP in the model), which is in turn a complex function of Ca-CaM binding, driven by Ca influx, and another is dependent on Ca-CaM binding (Bayer et al, 2001).
 This is reflected in the model by the asymmetric diffusion constants for CaMKIIP, which is 10 times larger for Cyt -> PSD than the PSD -> Cyt direction (6 vs. 0.6).

 * Altering the CaM binding constants: "modified the binding constants between bare CaM and the inactive subunit in consideration of experimentally observed basal activity (Fukunaga et al., 1993; Kawaguchi and Hirano, 2002).
 This modification also implicitly represents CaMKII by binding to NMDARs (Bayer et al., 2001; Leonard et al., 2002)".
 In the adapted Figure SI3 shown above, it is reactions 6 and 9.

-Thus, to incorporate DAPK1, we need to make both of those factors dependent on a competitive interaction with DAPK1 binding to this same GluN2B site, instead of just automatically having this happen.
-We add a substrate of GluN2B that is consumed by either DAPK1 or CaMKII as a function of their relative strengths.
+Thus, to incorporate DAPK1, we first need to simulate the GluN2B binding dynamics explicitly.

+Shen & Meyer (1999), Bayer et al (2001) and Leonard et al (2002) have the relevant details on GluN2B binding.
+The key points are:

+* There are two N2B binding sites: a -C and -P, and the -C is determined by Ca/CaM activation of CaMKII (only), while -P depends on T286 autophosphorylation.
+In general, the dynamics are that Ca/CaM activation causes the initial binding, and T286 keeps it around longer after Ca/CaM is gone.
+It seems that S

+* >In fact, this NR2B domain contains two sites with different modes of regulated CaMKII binding (Fig. 1), a Ca2+/CaM-regulated site within residues 1,120 -- 1,482 of NR2B (NR2B-C) and a phosphorylation-regulated site within residues 839 -- 1,120 (NR2B-P).

+* >During washes with Ca2+ but without CaM, however, CaM remained bound to the complex.
+Thus, interaction with NR2B-C seems to increase the CaM affinity of CaMKII, similar to CaM trapping by the autophosphorylated kinase, as CaM dissociates from unphosphorylated kinase that is not complexed with NR2B-C with an off rate of approximately 2 s-1 (ref.
+11)

+* >Immunoblotting with an antibody sensitive to phosphorylated T286 showed that the autonomously active NR2B- C-bound enzyme is not phosphorylated at T286.

 Also, the Urakubo model centrally features Ca-CaM binding to NMDA receptors to mediate the allosteric effects -- this is not on GluN2B, but rather on the NR1 C0 region -- which is on the 2A subunit, not 2B -- so an entirely different mechanism (e.g., Akyol et al, 04).
 Interestingly, the NR2A subtype is only expressed later in development, so the allosteric effect may have a developmental timecourse (Umemiya et al, 2001).